emotionalmonkey/Machine-Learning-MITx/README.md

-**I removed all projects from this repository according to EdX Honor Code Pledge.**
+**I removed all projects from this repository due to EdX Honor Code Pledge.**

 # Machine-Learning-MITx
 Machine learning from linear models to deep learning by MITx